hackersanddesigners/ageofdust/README.md

 #### MP3 player and DigiSpark board >> CHECKED

 The Digispark is also an ATtiny based board but with an integrated programmer (Micronucleus).
+BONUS: you don't need a separate programmer board to upload the code.
+BONUS2: has an on-board 5V regulator that can switch 7-12V/500mA

 Go through the installation instructions [here](http://digistump.com/wiki/digispark/tutorials/connecting) to get all dependencies.

 NOTE: you only plug in this board after you hit the upload button :) Read above tutorial for all differences.

+NOTE: I needed to use a USB-hub to upload the code, it couldn't find the board without.

 NOTE ON CODE: you need to include the Digispark SoftSerial library in the sketch (different than the one above).
 I believe it comes along when you install the digispark boards.